spark1313/GIOLED/README.md

 * This is a multi-purpose Python script to control an LED strip (WS2812B) ran off a Raspberry Pi via GPIO pins
   * If ran with a single argument of a color name, it changes the LED strip to that color
   * If ran with no arguments, it pings a host and changes to green or red to indicate uptime
-  * The script can easily be called from a cron job that runs every minute to act as an interage outage detector.
-A cool use case is for LED strips in a server rack.
+  * The script can easily be called from a cron job that runs every minute to act as an interage outage detector
+     * A cool use-case is for LED strip lights in a server rack.

 * Example run: